By Asher DeMetz

 For the most part, U.S. critical infrastructure sectors have secure external networks.
 Yet, the same cannot be said about the internal networks – particularly as it pertains to transportation, financial services, manufacturing and commercial facilities.

-Organisations within these sectors have demonstrated on multiple occasions that they’ve lacked basic security elements that left them vulnerable.
+Organizations within these sectors have demonstrated on multiple occasions that they’ve lacked basic security elements that left them vulnerable.
 The biggest culprits?
 Not patching systems or installing security updates, physical segmentation and a penchant for using weak passwords.
 Oftentimes, these issues arise because network engineers don’t have the time or budget to make needed changes.
 They’re just doing what they can to keep the network up and running.

 Physical air gaps are a must